- Undergraduate Program

 Phone: 406.243.5202 | Fax: 406.243.4076

 Political Science scholarships are announced to political science students in February and are awarded in early April each year.
 The scholarships amounts shown on this page are for the 2014-2015 academic year.
-The deadline for scholarship application is Tuesday, March 18, 2014.
+The deadline for scholarship applications was Tuesday, March 18, 2014.
+The next deadline for scholarship applications will be in March 2015.

 The purpose of the Sue Grebeldinger Scholarship is to provide an annual award to an undergraduate or graduate student with a political science major or minor with preference to one who has a career or scholarly interest in legal studies.
 However, this is not available to a law student or other professional student.
 Candidates must submit a strong writing sample with a legal emphasis, carry an excellent grade point average, and be a full-time UM student through the year of the award.